riziles/skeleblogedits/how-to-implement-a-responsive-sidebar-drawer.md

     	drawerStore.open({});
     }

+The `: void` here is a type declaration telling TypeScript that this function retuns nothing.
+In order for Vite to compile this project you may need to add `lang = "TS"` to your script tag in this file.

 We'll provide the `{}` param in case we want to adjust the Drawer settings later.

 Finally, add a click handler to your new hamburger menu button to trigger this new function on click: